uw-comphys/openccm/publications/2403_JOSS/paper.md

 # Summary

 `OpenCCM` is a compartmental modelling [@Jourdan2019] software package which is based on recently-developed fully automated flow alignment compartmentalization methods [@Vasile2024].
 It is primarily intended for large-scale flow-based processes where there is weak coupling between composition changes, e.g. through (bio)chemical reactions, and convective mass transport in the system.
 Compartmental modelling is an important approach used to developed reduced-order models [@Chinesta2017] [@Benner2020] using a priori knowledge of process hydrodynamics [@Jourdan2019].
-The computational cost of large-scale reacting flow problems, such as in industrial processes with stirred-tank (bio)chemical reactors, makes direct fully-coupled simulations infeasible.
 Compartmental modelling methods, such as those implemented in `OpenCCM`, enable simulations of these processes to be performed with far less computational complexity while still capturing the key aspects of their performance.

 `OpenCCM` integrates with two multiphysics simulation software packages, `OpenCMP` [@Monte2022] and `OpenFOAM` [@OpenFOAM], allowing for ease of transferring simulation data for compartmentalization.
 Additionally, it provides users with built-in functionality for calculating residence times, exporting to transfer data to simulation software, and for exporting results for visualization using `ParaView` [@Paraview].

-`OpenCCM` development follows the principles of ease of use, performance, and extensibility.
-The configuration file-based user interface is intended to be concise, readable, and intuitive.
-Furthermore, the code base is structured and documented [@Vasile2024] and uses an internal mesh representation such that experienced users can add input-output bindings for their packages (e.g. FEniCS or ANSYS) with no modifications required to the main compartmental modelling code.

-While compartmental modelling is advantageous compared to direct simulations, traditional approaches suffer from either lack of generality, too much generality, or lack of physical interpretability of results.
-`OpenCCM` addresses these issues by providing a fully automated flow-informed compartmental modelling method [@Vasile2024] which uses both flow-informed compartmentalization methods and high-order (spatial) models for each compartment.
-Furthermore, constructed compartmental models retain one-to-one correspondence between spatial regions within the original simulation domain and compartments used in the reduced-order model.
 Post-processing methods are included for mapping simulation results from compartment domains to the original simulation domain, useful for both visualization purposes and for further simulations in other software (e.g. multi-scale modelling).

 # Statement of Need

 Simulation-based design and analysis continues to be widely applied in research and development of physicochemical processes.
 Processes with large differences in characteristic time- and length-scale result in the infeasibility of direct multiphysics simulations due to computational limitations.
-For example, many processes in the pharmaceutical industry, such as bioreactors and crystalizers, contain dynamic phenomena with disparate time-scales.
-Typically short time-scale hydrodynamics and long time-scale (bio)chemical reactions necessitate that simulations be performed with for long (reaction) times but with small (hydrodynamic) time integration steps.
 This imposes a significant computation costs which severely reduces the utility of these simulations for entire classes of processes.
 Compartmental modelling is well-suited for such applications because it produces reduced-order models which are orders-of-magnitude less computationally demanding than direct simulation by taking advantage of the weak coupling between the short and long time-scale phenomena.

 However, there are several barriers to the more widespread use of compartmental models.
 The largest of these is the lack of software for automatically generating compartmental models.
 There exists closed-source software, specifically `AMBER` [@Amber], for manually creating and solving well-mixed compartment networks.
 However, this software is cost-prohibitive for much of the research community and lacks automated compartmentalization.
-These attributes severely limit its applicability for many researchers and use-cases, specifically engineering design and geometry iterations.
 There also exists open-source software, `Cantera` [@Cantera], for solving compartment networks.
 However, it does not incorporate flow information, when available, either from direct observation or multiphysics simulation.
-Furthermore, neither of these software allow for usage and direct transfer of flow information from multiphysics simulations, such as computational fluid dynamics (CFD) simulations, which are typically feasible over short times-cales.
-Flow-informed compartmentalization methods are specifically developed for this use case; creating compartments and interconnections are based on detailed flow information, instead of relying on expert knowledge/insight and manual compartmentalization.
-The only option for the research community to date, supported by practice as evidenced by the compartmental modelling literature [@Jourdan2019], is to resort to manual compartmentalization and manual development of the coupled ODE/PDEs corresponding to mass and energy balances for each compartment.
+Furthermore, neither of these software allow for usage and direct transfer of flow information from multiphysics simulations, such as computational fluid dynamics (CFD) simulations, which are typically feasible over short times-scales.

-The overall aim of `OpenCCM` is to fill this need for an open-source compartmental modelling package which is user-friendly, compatible with a variety of simulation package back-ends (e.g. `OpenFOAM` and `OpenCMP`), and which fits into the users existing simulation and post-processing software toolchain, i.e. `ParaView`. `OpenCCM` was developed using an intermediary mesh and flow-field format, allowing for the compartmental modelling algorithm and spatial mapping to be simulation package agnostic.
-This enables users to import flow information from direct simulation packages of their choice and export compartmental model simulation results back into that native format.
+The overall aim of `OpenCCM` is to fill this need for an open-source compartmental modelling package which is user-friendly, compatible with a variety of simulation package back-ends (e.g. `OpenFOAM` and `OpenCMP`), and which fits into the users existing simulation and post-processing software toolchain, i.e. `ParaView`.

-`OpenCCM` provides pre-implemented finite-difference based solvers for the resulting models and a configuration file-based user interface to allow the general simulation community, not just simulation experts, to immediately take advantage of the benefits of such models.
-The user interface is designed to be intuitive, readable, and requires no programming experience - solely knowledge of the command line interface (CLI).
-Users may choose between either well-mixed (CSTR) or spatially-varying (PFR) compartment models, and any reactions occurring in the system, but need no experience with the actual numerical implementation of the models or the mathematical derivation of net reaction rates.

 # Features